 Approximately 170 domestically owned and operated vessels (mostly 15 to 25 m) make up the main part of the domestic commercial New Zealand tuna fishing fleet.
 These vessels fish using troll or longline gear, with some switching between gear types seasonally or operating for part of the year in non-tuna fisheries (Table 3).
-Some of these vessels do a limited amount of pole and line and handline fishing, but there is no dedicated pole and line or handline fishery.
+Some of these vessels do a limited amount of pole and line and handline fishing, but there is no dedicated pole and line or handline fishery in New Zealand.
 All surface longline vessels reported in Table 3 targeted a species complex including tuna and swordfish.

-There has been a significant reduction in the New Zealand tuna fleet since 2001 and most of the reduction has occurred in vessels smaller than 50 GRT, although some reduction is also seen in larger vessels (Figure 2).
+There has been a significant reduction in the New Zealand tuna fleet since 2001, with some upturn in 2009 (Figure 2).
+Most of the reduction has occurred in vessels smaller than 50 GRT, although some reduction is also seen in larger vessels.

-Four New Zealand flagged Class-6 purse seiners (vessels with over 4256t hold capacity) have fished in the EEZs of Pacific Island States and on the high seas of the equatorial western and central Pacific Ocean (WCPO) since 2000.
-These vessels have traditionally also fished part of the year within New Zealand fisheries waters targeting free swimming (unassociated) schools of skipjack.
-Together with six smaller capacity domestic-based purse seiners, the total number of purse-seiners has declined over the reporting period from 11 vessels to 10.
+Four New Zealand flagged Class-6 purse seiners (vessels with over 4256t combined hold capacity) have fished in the EEZs of Pacific Island States and on the high seas of the equatorial western and central Pacific Ocean (WCPO) since 2000.
+These vessels have traditionally also fished part of the year within New Zealand fisheries waters targeting free swimming (unassociated) schools of skipjack although in 2009 only one of them returned to New Zealand.
+The number of smaller capacity domestic-based purse seiners has been stable at 6 vessels since 2007.

-There has been no foreign licensed access for tuna longline fishing in New Zealand fisheries waters since 1995 and only vessels operated by New Zealand companies can fish in New Zealand fisheries waters.
-The only foreign licences issued since 1995 for fishing in New Zealand fisheries waters have been to US purse vessel operating under the Multilateral Treaty between the

-Government of the United States of America and the Governments of certain Pacific Island Countries (commonly referred to as the US Tuna Treaty).
+There has been no foreign licensed access for tuna longline fishing in New Zealand fisheries waters since 1995 and only vessels operated by New Zealand companies have fished using longlines in New Zealand fisheries waters since that time.
+The only foreign licences issued since 1995 for fishing in New Zealand fisheries waters have been to US purse vessel operating under the Multilateral Treaty between the Government of the United States of America and the Governments of certain Pacific Island Countries (commonly referred to as the US Tuna Treaty).

 A small fleet of foreign owned longline vessels on charter to New Zealand fishing companies have operated in New Zealand fisheries waters since the late 1980s.
-These longliners have almost exclusively targeted southern bluefin tuna although on one occasion two were chartered to target albacore tuna.
+These longliners targeted southern bluefin tuna, although a mixed bag of species including other tunas and swordfish are landed.
+On one occasion two vessels were chartered to target albacore tuna.
 In 2006, three Australian flagged vessels entered the longline fishery under charter arrangements, targeting bigeye tuna and swordfish.
 These vessels had all left New Zealand by August 2007.

-Table 1: Estimated whole weight (t) of tuna and swordfish landed by New Zealand flagged vessels active in the WCPFC Convention Area, for years 2004 to 2008 (0 refers to catches < 500 kg).
+Table 1: Estimated whole weight (t) of tuna and swordfish landed by New Zealand flagged vessels active in the WCPFC Convention Area, for years 2005 to 2009 (0 refers to catches < 500 kg).
 NZFW refers to catches within New Zealand fishery waters (200nm of the coastline), and ET refers to catches outside this area.
-The 2008 figures are preliminary.
+The 2009 figures are preliminary.
 Note: the estimates presented in this Table may differ from those estimated by the SPC (WCPFC-2008-IP-11 rev2) due to differences in the estimation procedures used for the purse seine catch.